LANARKSHIRE

 Ian Godber, Grade A Trainee in Dundee, 1997 - 2000, Senior Biochemist at Nottingham City Hospital, 2000 - 2002, was appointed as Principal Biochemist in 2002 and Top Grade at Monklands in 2008.

-Laura Todd, daughter of Alastair Todd who was appointed to the Fife Area Laboratory in 1974, was appointed as Grade A Trainee in 2002 and Senior Biochemist at Glasgow Royal Infirmary in 2005.
+Louise Todd (daughter of Alastair Todd who was appointed to the Fife Area Laboratory in 1974) was appointed as Grade A Trainee in 2002, Senior Biochemist at Glasgow Royal Infirmary in 2005 and Senior Biochemist at Monklands Hospital in 2011.

 Dr Roy W A Peake was appointed as Grade A Trainee in 2005 and as Senior Biochemist in Aberdeen in 2008.